ankurrajw/Pi-Pupil-Detection/README.md

 ```
 ## Step 3: Installing OpenCV and other packages on Pi
-To install all packages need for our softawre on the Raspberry Pi, make the configuration-pi.sh script in the Configuration folder executable:
+To install all packages need for our software on the Raspberry Pi, make the configuration-pi.sh script in the Configuration folder executable:
 ```chmod a+x configuration-pi.sh```

 ..and then execute it with: